 Mixed Emotions a playful study of Amazon Rekognition’s definition of happiness and other emotions.
 To find out what this algorithm thinks about your emotions, you have to provide a valid face via your webcam.
 If the algorithm detects a face, it will be judged and added to the public database.
 All faces are sortable by […]

 An essay about the question why that many people create drawing machines.
 What is fascinating about them?
 What questions do they pose?
 And how would my model look like if I built one?
 I talked with an expert and people who did interesting examples.
 Finally I built my own little machine named Hans to experience […]

 A showreel of experimental animations using various analog and digital techniques.

 We invited the crowd to draw their own visuals using a Graphic Tablet and Modul8.
-When nobody wanted to draw we put some of our ASCII-visuals.
 The performance was part of Le Dévaloir’s magazine release party.
 In Collaboration with Guillaume Cerdeira and Sebastian Vargas